mushi333/keys-2-learners/README.md

 ## Introduction

-Key's 2 Learners is a local driving school business servicing the south east area of Melbourne, Australia.
+Keys 2 Learners Driving School is a business servicing the south east area of Melbourne, Australia.
 This repository contains the code for their website.

 ## Features

-The features that the Key's 2 Learners website contains:
+The features that the Keys 2 Learners website contains:

 - TBD

 ## Built With

-TBD
+Built with the following technologies:

+- Nextjs
+- Tailwind CSS
+- Jest
+- Vercel
+- GitHub Actions

 ## Feedback